 In this case, we are extending to a non-clustered node.
-This makes it unnecessary to perform step 2 (configure cluster Quorum settings) and step 7 (add the node to the cluster).
-Otherwise, the steps remain the same.
+This makes it unnecessary to perform step 2 (configure cluster Quorum settings) and

 Configuration Summary

 After you have extended your clustered volume(s) to a DR Node, you will be able to bring the volumes Online and Offline in the cluster as before.
 The DR Node will remain the mirror target under normal operating conditions.